 Presidents’ dogs have long been making headlines.
 Thanks to his famous speech, Richard Nixon’s Cocker Spaniel, Checkers may enjoy the highest name recognition, but other First Dogs—and their owners—have their own claims to fame:

-- Most fertile dog: Gerald Ford’s Golden Retriever Liberty gave birth to nine puppies at the White House.
+- Most fertile dog: Gerald Ford’s Golden Retriever, Liberty, gave birth to nine puppies at the White House.

 - Most dogs owned: Calvin Coolidge had at least 12.

-- Lived in White House during most administrations: Spot, a Springer Spaniel, born during George H. W. Bush’s administration to his dog Millie, Spot later returned to the White House as George W. Bush’s pet.
+- Lived in White House during most administrations: Spot, a Springer Spaniel, born during George H. W. Bush’s administration to his dog Millie, later returned to the White House as George W. Bush’s pet.

 - Most embarrassing dogs: It’s a tie between the ones owned by Teddy Roosevelt and Lyndon Johnson.
-Roosevelt’s managed to rip the pants off the French ambassador while Johnson’s relieved himself in front of the Shah of Iran.
+Roosevelt’s dog, Pete, managed to rip the pants off the French ambassador while Johnson’s relieved himself in front of the Shah of Iran.

-- Most inexplicable name: George Washington’s Sweet Lips (don’t ask because we don’t have the answers).
+- Most inexplicable name: George Washington’s Sweet Lips–don’t ask because we don’t have the answers.

 So what type of dog is best suited for the White House?
-The DogTime team wanted to find out, so we plugged our criteria into the MatchUp tool.
+The DogTime team wanted to find out, so we plugged our criteria into the Dog Breed Match Up tool.

-And here are the results: Any pup who embodies the qualities of the mellow Basset Hound, or super-friendly Golden Retriever would make a superb First Dog.
+And here are the results: Any pup who embodies the qualities of the mellow Basset Hound or super-friendly Golden Retriever would make a superb First Dog.
 The best fit though, not surprisingly, is a pooch with a Labrador Retriever‘s sunny, anything goes disposition and laid-back attitude.